-For a common understanding of the problem calls can be categorised as follows:
+For a common understanding of the problem, calls can be categorised as follows:

-2.1.1 Silent 112 calls
+2.1.1 SILENT 112 CALLS

 Someone has dialled 112 and the call has successfully been answered by a 112 operator.
 No voice communication is heard.
-In some case, background sounds can be heard.

-In the majority of cases, a silent call is not linked with a real emergency, but there are some situations in which the caller might be in an emergency situation.
+In some cases, background sounds can be heard.
+In most cases, a silent call is not linked with a real emergency, but there are some situations in which the caller might be in an emergency situation.
 The intention of this section of the document is to establish all the possible situations that may occur:

-Silent emergency calls Type of call Comments / examples Hearing/ speaking-impaired The person can be in a real emergency situation but is not capable to person speak and/or hear that the call has been answered.
-Situation does not allow caller The caller is in an emergency situation, (s)he is able to establish a 112 to speak call, but the situation does not allow him to speak (e.g. kidnapping).
-Person unconscious or unable The caller has been able to dial 112 but after establishing the call (s)he is to speak no longer able to communicate. (e.g. the caller loses conscience)
+Silent Emergency Calls Type of call Comments / examples Hearing/speaking-impaired person The person can be in a real emergency situation but is not able to speak and/or hear that the call has been answered.
+Situation does not allow caller to speak The caller is in an emergency situation and is able to establish a 112 call, but the situation does not allow the person to speak (e.g. kidnapping).
+Person unconscious or unable to speak The caller has been able to dial 112 but after establishing the call, the person is no longer able to communicate (e.g. the caller loses consciousness).

-2.1.2 Hang up 112 calls
+2.1.2 HANG-UP 112 CALLS

 Someone has dialled 112 and the call has successfully been answered by a 112 operator.
-The caller did not talk and hung up after the operator has spoken to him.
+The caller did not talk and hung up after the operator spoke.

-Hang-up emergency calls Type of call Comments / examples Situation does not allow caller to speak The caller is in an emergency situation where (s)he has been able to establish a 112 call, but (s)he is obliged to hang-up before being able to describe the situation. e.g. witness of a robbery Problems with signal The caller is able to establish a 112 call, but unexpectedly, due to signal problems the call is interrupted e.g. no network coverage Problems with the device The caller is able to set up a 112 call but the call is interrupted due to problems with the device. e.g. battery problem
+Hang-up Emergency Calls Type of call Comments / examples Situation does not allow caller to speak The caller is in an emergency situation where (s)he has been able to establish a 112 call, but (s)he is obliged to hang-up before being able to describe the situation (e.g. witness of a robbery).
+Problems with signal The caller is able to establish a 112 call, but unexpectedly, due to signal problems the call is interrupted (e.g. no network coverage).
+Problems with the device The caller is able to make a 112 call, but the call is interrupted due to problems with the device (e.g. battery problem).

-2.1.3 Abandoned calls
+2.1.3 ABANDONED 112 CALLS

 Someone has dialled 112.
-The caller has hung up prior call has been answered by an operator.
+The caller has hung up prior to the call being answered by an operator.

-Abandoned emergency calls Type of call Comments / examples Situation does not allow The caller is in an emergency situation where (s)he has been able to caller to speak establish a 112 call, but (s)he is obliged to hang-up before being able to describe the situation. e.g. kidnapping Problems with signal The caller is able to establish a 112 call, but unexpectedly, due to signal problems the call is interrupted e.g. mobile network coverage lost Problems with the device The caller is able to set up a 112 call but the call is interrupted due to problems with the device. e.g. battery problems
+Abandoned Emergency Calls Type of call Comments / examples Situation does not allow caller to speak The caller is in an emergency situation where (s)he has been able to establish a 112 call, but (s)he is obliged to hang-up before being able to describe the situation (e.g. kidnapping).
+Problems with signal The caller is able to establish a 112 call, but unexpectedly, due to signal problems the call is interrupted (e.g. mobile network coverage lost).
+Problems with the device The caller is able to set up a 112 call but the call is interrupted due to problems with the device (e.g. battery problems.)